WJBC (AM): Move to Bloomington

-New Facilities
+New facilities

 On September 11, 1934, WJBC began transmitting from its new facilities, making it the first radio station in Bloomington.
 The transmitter was in Normal and its main studio was at Illinois Wesleyan University in Bloomington.
 Other studios were at Illinois State Normal School and the Illinois Farm Bureau.
 At first it was only on the air a few hours a day, with eight daily newscasts, weather twice a day, and the Western Union time announced at the top of each hour.

-For much of the 1940s and 50s, WJBC was first an NBC Blue Network affiliate, then an ABC Radio Network affiliate.
-It carried a line up of dramas, comedies, news, sports and other programs during the "Golden Age of Radio."
+For much of the 1940s and 1950s, WJBC was affiliated with the NBC Blue Network and its successor, the ABC Radio Network.
+It carried a line up of dramas, comedies, news, sports and other programs during the "Golden Age of Radio".
 It was owned by the Bloomington Broadcasting Company, which also put an FM station on the air in 1947, 101.5 WJBC-FM (now WBNQ).
 The two stations mostly simulcast for the FM station's first two decades on the air.